trailofbits/osquery-extensions/firewall/README.md

 1. **ENABLED**: The rule has been applied correctly.
 2. **DISABLED**: The rule is not applied either due to an error or because it may have been manually removed by the local administrator.
 3. **UNMANAGED**: This (read only) rule was found on the system but was not added by osquery.
 The PF firewall supports private configuration namespaces, so this state does not apply on macOS.

+## Additional notes

+### Duplicate INSERTs or DELETEs

+The extension is designed to be permissive in what it accepts: attempting to INSERT a rule that already exists will silently do nothing, and likewise attempting to DELETE a rule that doesn't exist will silently do nothing.

 ## License